 What are the benefits of your job?

-As in many self-employed jobs there are benefits and drawbacks.
+As in many self-employed jobs, there are benefits and drawbacks.
 A benefit of a tour guide is a flexible schedule, and constant travel, seeing the “world” and meeting interesting people.
-The main drawback is non steady income.
+The main drawback is non-steady income.
 A major benefit for me is the satisfaction I get when my clients get a new appreciation and understanding of our beautiful country and its history.
-For example, I enjoy taking clients (especially kids) to a newly uncovered archaeological site, a 3000 year old Israelite fortress located above the Elah Valley, near my home in Bet Shemesh.
+For example, I enjoy taking clients (especially kids) to a newly uncovered archaeological site, a 3000-year-old Israelite fortress located above the Elah Valley, near my home in Bet Shemesh.
 I take out the Tanach and read Samuel-1 17-3.
 “And the Plishtim stood on one side of the hill and the Israelites on the other side, and the valley was between them”.
-When we continue reading the chapter and they realize that this could be the site that David left from to fight Goliath in the valley below, the Tanach becomes suddenly alive and the expression on their faces tells it all.
+When we continue reading the chapter and they realize that this could be the site from which David left to fight Goliath in the valley below, the Tanach becomes suddenly alive and the expression on their faces tells it all.
 It makes my day

 Is Tour Guiding more in demand in certain areas of Israel?

-The top sites visited by tourists in Israel are Yerushalaim (the Old City), Masada and Caesarea.
-Living in the center of the country makes it easier to “commute” to work, since most tourists will stay overnight in the Yerushalaim / Tel Aviv area.
+The top sites visited by tourists in Israel are Yerushalayim (the Old City), Masada, and Caesarea.
+Living in the center of the country makes it easier to “commute” to work since most tourists will stay overnight in the Yerushalayim / Tel Aviv area.